 Unconscious survivors of out-of-hospital cardiac arrest have a high risk of death or poor neurologic function.
 Therapeutic hypothermia is recommended by international guidelines

-A concussion is a type of traumatic brain injury (TBI) caused by a bump, blow, or jolt to the head that can change the way the brain normally works.
-Concussions can also occur from a fall or a blow to the body that causes the head and brain to move quickly back and forth or from side to side.
+A concussion is characterized as a mild traumatic brain injury (mTBI) caused by a bump, blow, or jolt to the head, resulting in a temporary loss of brain function.
+Concussions can also occur from a fall or a blow to the body which causes the head and brain to move rapidly back and forth or from side to side.
 Concussions are described as mild traumatic brain injury as they usually are not life threatening.
 Nevertheless, the effects of concussions are very serious.

-Each year in the US approximately 10–15% of athletes who participate in contact sports suffer a concussion.
-While those who participate in football, basketball, soccer and cheerleading activities generate the most vulnerability to concussions, it may impact a number of people during everyday activities such bike riding, skateboarding and rollerblading.
+Each year in the US, approximately 10-15% of athletes participating in contact sports suffer a concussion.
+While football, ice hockey, horse racing, soccer and cheerleading activities generate the most vulnerability to concussions, it may impact a number of people during everyday activities such bike riding, skateboarding and rollerblading.

-Several different mechanisms can explain the beneficial effects of cooling.
-For each degree by which the brain temperature is lowered, its metabolism decreases by roughly 6%.
-Less oxygen and glucose is thus consumed, which reduces the risk of cell death.
-The risk of cerebral edema (accumulation of fluid in the brain) is reduced, and consequently also the pressure in the skull.
+Multiple mechanisms can explain the beneficial effects of cooling.
+For each degree Celsius by which the brain temperature is reduced, its metabolism decreases roughly 6-10%.
+This entails less consumption of oxygen and blood glucose, thus reducing the risk of cell death.
+In addition, cerebral edema (accumulation of blood fluid inside the brain) is diminished, resulting in decreased intracranial pressure.

 Oncology – prevention of oral mucositis (OM)